What is AI SOC? A Complete Guide

 2. Model Training and Validation

 Use a diverse dataset for training, ensuring the AI models are capable of identifying various threat patterns.
 AI models can drift or degrade.
-Thus it is imperative to rRegularly validate and update models to adapt to the evolving threat landscape, refining them based on new security incidents and attack vectors.
+Thus it is imperative to regularly validate and update models to adapt to the evolving threat landscape, refining them based on new security incidents and attack vectors.

 One way could be to maintain a model registry to keep track of when a model was last trained, what data it used and the nuances of the deployment process.
 A preemptive measure can be to test the models against adversarial input to ensure they aren't tricked by misleading data.